beeramtheman/hipster-domain-finder/README.md

 #### Querying domains and building database

-- Obtain a production API key from gandi (used during the XML RPC methods)
+- Obtain a corporate production API key from gandi (used during the XML RPC methods)
 - Run:
 ```
 python check.py --key=<API-key>